 The difficulty adjustment makes sure that the ticks of Bitcoin’s internal metronome are somewhat constant.
 It is the conductor of the Bitcoin orchestra.
 It is what keeps the music alive.

 Finding a valid nonce for a Bitcoin block is a guessing game.
-It is very much like rolling a die, or flipping a coin, or spinning a roulette wheel.
+It is like rolling a die, flipping a coin, or spinning a roulette wheel.
 You are, in essence, trying to find a beyond-astronomically large random number.
 There is no progress toward finding a solution.
-You either hit the jackpot, or you don’t.
+You either hit the jackpot or you don’t.

 This is known as a chain split and is a natural process of Nakamoto consensus.
 Like a flock of birds that briefly splits in two only to merge again, nodes on the Bitcoin network will eventually converge to a shared history after some time, thanks to the probabilistic nature of guessing.